YanCCscu/MEANGS/README.md

                         will redirect to specific log file

 Example:
-#run meangs in a quick mode with paird-end library of insert size 350bp, 16 threads are called.
+#run meangs in a quick mode with paired-end library of insert size 350bp, 16 threads are called.
 	meangs.py --silence -1 1.fq.gz -2 2.fq.gz -o OutBase -t 16 -i 350
 #run meangs in a 'deepin mode' the first 2000000 reads in both input fastq files will be used the construct mito-genome
 	meangs.py -1 R1.fastq.gz -2 R2.fastq.gz -o A3 -t 16 -n 2000000 -i 300 --deepin